-- Press (b) Power and a confirmation message will display prompting you.
-If you don't respond in a few seconds, the message will disappear. - Press Power a second time.
+- Press () Power and a confirmation message will display prompting you.
+If you don't respond in a few seconds, the message will disappear. - Press (b) Power a second time.
 The Power indicator light flashes orange, the projection lamp shuts down, and the fans will continue to run for approximately 90 seconds to cool down the projector.

-To shorten the cooling time, you can also activate the Quick cooling function.
-See "Quick Cooling" on page 51 for details.

-- Once the cooling process finishes, a "Power Off Ring Tone" will be heard.
-The Power indicator light is a steady orange and fans stop.
-Disconnect the power cord from the wall socket. - To turn off the power ring tone, see "Turning off the Power on/off ring tone" on page 44 for details. - If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
+- To protect the lamp, the projector will not respond to any commands during the cooling process. - To shorten the cooling time, you can also activate the Quick cooling function.
+See "Quick Cooling" on page 48 for details. - Once the cooling process finishes, the Power indicator light is a steady orange and fans stop.
+Disconnect the power cord from the wall socket. - If the projector is not properly shut down, to protect the lamp, when you attempt to re-start the projector, the fans will run for a few minutes to cool down.
 Press Power again to start the projector after the fans stop and the Power indicator light turns orange.